 Rigger 1 Training Course Material

-Our Competent Person training provides the necessary training to designate the employee to work as a competent basic rigger.
+Our Qualified Rigger Level 1 (Competent Person) training provides the necessary training to designate the employee to work as a competent basic rigger.
 Our Qualified Rigger 1 Training covers the following topics:

 - OSHA regulations